The Shangaan/Tsonga People of Southeastern Africa

 In 1962, Mozambican nationalists had formed the Mozambican Liberation Front (FRELIMO) to try and negotiate independence.
 Eventually, under the leadership of Dr. Eduardo Mondlane, FRELIMO began an armed liberation struggle in 1964.

-The name Shangaan derives from the name of their founder Soshangaane.
-The name of the people in their own language is Vachangana.
+The name Tsonga is teh older primary name of this people.
+The name of the people in their own language is Vachangana or Vatsonga.
 The singular form is Muchangana.
 In Bantu languages, grammatical markers are prefixes.
-Thus standard English grammar uses the word stem, Shangaan, as the name.
+Thus standard English grammar uses the word stem, Shangaan or Tsonga, as the name.
 The name Tsonga is used for the Shangaan and also for the larger cluster of related peoples of which they are a part.

 Shangaan is another name for the Tsonga people, a southeastern Bantu people.
+Various articles and databnases will use one name of the other.
+But they will commonly have the other as an alternate name.
 The Shangaan people are part of a larger language/people group also called the Tsonga (Vatsonga) because of the fame of the Tsonga (Shangaan) people.
+Some Tsonga are of the people are descended from Soshangane's Nguni people that came as conquerors and merged into the Tsonga identity.

+The Tsonga or Shangaan are part of a larger group of clans or tribes of Bantu speakers whose languages are basically mutually intelligible.
 The Tsonga cluster encompasses three sub-groups: Ronga, Tswa and Tsonga (Shangaan).
 These three groups are very similar in practically every respect.
 They originated from the same indigenous Bantu peoples who came down from the north to inhabit much of what is now called southern Mozambique and portions of several bordering countries.
+They share a similar culture.

-The Shangaan developed from, a mixture of different Bantu-speaking peoples.
-First were the Nguni people who had moved north away from the domination of Shaka Zulu.
+Like most peoples of Africa, the Tsonga are a genetic mix of these and various groups that have migrated over the same areas at vaiorus times.
+The Shangaan developed from a mixture of different Bantu-speaking peoples.
+The original Tsonga were directly related to the Nguni, though they were all Bantu-speaking.
 The Nguni leader Soshangane subjugated the scattered communities of peace-loving Tsonga speakers living in the area he led his people to.

 Others incorporated into Soshangane's people were people of Shona and Chopi origin.
-The Nguni speech and customs remained dominant.
-Soshangane named his kingdom Gaza after his grandfather.
+The Tsonga are associated wiht the name Gaza, the name Soshangane gave his kingdom, after his grandfather.

-The language of the Shangaan people is called Xichangana (or "Shangaan," using English syntax).
-Shangaan has at least five different variants:
+The language of the Shangaan people is called Xitsonga (pronounced Shitsonga) or Xichangana (or "Shangaan," using English syntax), designated by the langauge code tso.
+This language has at least five different variants:

 (The xi, pronounced shee, is a Bantu grammatical prefix denoting "language of.")